The Luxury Fashion Worth Investing In This Year, According To Resale Experts

 Phoebe Philo

 “Phoebe Philo is bound to be highly coveted this year.
-More specifically, the Drive Brag is going to be a hot-ticket item.
+More specifically, the Drive Bag is going to be a hot-ticket item.
 We’ve seen a shift towards larger, more functional bags on the runway and they are further making their way to closets.
-This is going to be a top contender, searches for Phoebe Philo have risen 300% on Depop and we predict a continuous uptick in the coming month.” — Agus Panzoni, Depop Trend Specialist
+This is going to be a top contender, searches for Phoebe Philo have risen 300% on Depop and we predict a continuous uptick in the coming months.” — Agus Panzoni, Depop Trend Specialist

 Anine Bing Ryder Boot